nckn/3DTypeEditor/README.md

     * Set Build Command to ‘npm run generate’
     * Set publish directory to ‘dist’
     * ‘Deploy site’ and ‘change site name’ / rename afterwards
-* push to master and it will deploy
+* push to master and it will deploy.
+Voila!

-## TODO
-- use tilt on smartphones to control what cursor otherwise controls

 ## REMEMBER
 remember: Making sure to delay Tweens on scroll otherwise two tweens will happen at the same time, causing jumping between states